SamOBrienOlinger/PP4/README.md

  - **Validator Testing**

-   - HTML
+   - **HTML**

      I began testing the HTML code early on in teh project, to methodically ensure that all HTML code was being built on solid foundations across all pages.
 Initally, I had some basic mistakes about having more than one H1 heading and errors due to opening tags not having corresponding closing tags.
 WIth feedback from fellow students via Slack and by using the HTML Validator I have been able to fix these HTML issues.

-   - CSS
+   - **CSS**

     Testing the CSS code was also carried out with each developmental stage of the project.
+Most often the errors that arose were with syntax for media queries and stray curly braces.

-   - Lighthouse
+   - **Lighthouse**

     Initially, I intended all of the images on the website, especially the Furry Fun Foto Gallery page, to be my own photogrpahy with family, my own dog and with friend's pets.
 However, coordinating this proved to be more time consuming and difficult than I originally envisaged, especially with health implications of socialising due to COVID.
 Instead I have used a mix of my own photographs and images from open source websites covered in the [Images](#used-images) section.